The Vanished Garden of Carnal Abandon

 of sledgehammers.
 Then there was silence.

 This time it was Rachmaninoff who went to complain.
-He asked to be
+He

 moved to another bungalow immediately, the farthest possible from that